dingherself/130/handouts/_posts/2025-03-19-fausto-sterling-sexing-the-body-chaps-3-7.md

 - Parents are usually told that their child has “underdeveloped” genitalia, as if all that needs to be done is to let the genitalia grow just a little bit more and the child will reveal themself as either female or male.
 - Information is also usually (partially or fully) withheld from intersex children themselves, even when they grow up.
 “An intersex child assigned to become a girl, for instance, should understand any surgery she has undergone not as an operation that changed her into a girl, but as a procedure that removed parts that didn’t belong to her as a girl.”

-### So, how do you determine the “true” sex of an intersex newborn?
+### So, How Do You Determine the “True” Sex of an Intersex Newborn?

 Patricia Donahoe’s recommendations are highly illustrative: “Genetic females should always be raised as females, preserving reproductive potential, regardless of how severely the patients are virilized.
 In the genetic male, however, the gender of assignment is based on the infant’s anatomy, predominantly the size of the phallus.”